reyesaldasoro/GuideZotero/README.md

 # GuideZotero

 This is a very short and simple guide to use Zotero, the reference manager that will help you, not having to ever ever ever type a reference yourself and avoiding errors in the references.
+As a disclaimer, there may be more efficient ways to work with zotero and references, but this one works.
+Also, Zotero is not the only reference manager, Endnote is very good as well and you may have access through University contracts.
+I have tested other managers and they are not as good or as simple.

  Guide for Zotero